 We find a place to sit, and Shannon opens up about who they are…

 The JLCC is comprised of visionary women who are the agents of change in our community.
 On any given day, our members are providing job readiness training to survivors of domestic violence, offering life-skills training to young adults who have aged out of foster care, or mentoring first-time juvenile offenders currently serving probation.
 Each of our members plays an important role in shaping the future of the community in which we live.

 Emily, Justine, and Shannon smile warmly and nod.
-They’re a team of class acts that have every right to smack me clean in the back of the head, but they woefully admit that this is an image problem they have but are working to change the dialogue, and bring awareness to their real purpose and the work they do within, and for, our community.
+They’re a team of class acts who have every right to smack me clean in the back of the head, but they woefully admit that this is an image problem they have, but are working to change the dialogue and bring awareness to their real purpose and the work they do within, and for, our community.

 One program they’re eager to tell me about is JuMP (Juvenile Mentoring Program).

 They begin at the beginning: In 1976, thirteen brave and bold women in decided to form a service league in this area.
 Shortly thereafter, after uncovering a serious moral and civic problem whereby the city of McKinney was forced to place children in adult prisons due to a lack of an appropriate facility, they decided one of their first initiatives would be to help fund and create a juvenile detention center.

 Yep, no time for classes with Emily Post.
 This would NOT be your typical Junior League.
 And now I’m annoyed I didn’t pay more attention to the ‘wall of women.’
 I’d really like to see who these daring dames are.

 Fast forward to 1984, where after 8 long years of hard work and dedication, a fan of their efforts dropped by to help with the ribbon cutting of the Juvenile Detention Center McKinney…

 *Spit take.
 “You’re kidding?”
 I exclaim as I fan-girl out.

 But that’s not what really got to me.